-Multi-region trips - There are many cruises that incorporate more than one of the above regions.
+There are many cruises that incorporate more than one of the above regions.
 Svalbard, Iceland and Greenland can often be combined, all or two of the three maybe with a visit to northern Norway too.
 Arctic Canada and Greenland make a good combination with a variety of sights and experiences.
-You can sail the fabled Northwest Passage or the counterpart Northeast passage.
+You can sail part of all of the fabled Northwest Passage starting from Greenland.

-At the start or end of almost any trip to the Arctic you will most likely be in a North American or European airport so combining the trip with a few days in the nearby city of your choice is always a good option too.
+At the start or end of almost any trip to the Arctic you will most likely be in a Canadian or European airport so combining the trip with a few days in the nearby city of your choice is always a good option too before flying home.

 contact our travel partners who will help you find the best cruise for your requirements